TechnicPack/solder/docs/_posts/2017-11-09-upgrading-from-v0-7.md

 ## Pull in and run the upgrade[#](#pull-in-and-run-the-upgrade){: .header-link}

-The upgrade script is a separate package which will make sure your current v0.7 database is up-to-date and then massage the data into the correct format for v0.8.
+The upgrade script is a separate package which will make sure your current TechnicSolder v0.7 database is up-to-date and then massage the data into the correct format for Solder.
 All this is done with a single command to keep things simple and once the process is complete you can remove the package (no remaining bloat).

 <div class="language-shell highlighter-rouge"><pre class="highlight"><code><span class="gp">$&gt; </span>composer require solderio/upgrade
 <span class="gp">$&gt; </span>php artisan solder:upgrade